Stora Enso offers rewarding and satisfying careers, and the opportunity to contribute towards a more renewable and sustainable future.

 In accordance with our values, "lead" and "do what's right", we strive to help our people find a work-life balance that suits them, and work continuously with employee satisfaction and motivation.

-Stora Enso’s goal is to be an accident-free workplace, which is expressed in the motto “Everybody home safe, every day”.
+Stora Enso’s goal is to provide an accident-free workplace.
 Encouraging a company-wide safety culture means that everyone is responsible for making every workday healthy and safe – from our top management and throughout the company.
-We encourage everyone to provide ideas on how to further improve safety.

 Leadership is a key enabler of our strategy as it is the strongest driver for performance, wellbeing and company culture.
 Our culture is based on our values “Lead” and “Do what’s right”, which we expect our leaders to embrace and demonstrate through their actions and behaviour.
-We measure our progress on leadership by using an overall Leadership Index that measures employee perceptions of their managers.
+We measure our progress on leadership by using an overall Leadership Index, which is based on the responses of our annual employee survey.

 We care for all our employees and are committed to fully respecting human rights throughout our operations.
 All Stora Enso units are expected to work systematically to ensure that employees are treated with respect and fairness.
 Units should also comply with a set of minimum requirements for labour conditions in order to create an environment where employees are both motivated and able to perform their work.
 These requirements address areas such as working hours, basic worker rights, working conditions, and non-discrimination.

 Stora Enso conducts an annual global survey (Your Voice) of all employees.
-In 2018, the survey was conducted for the seventh time and had a response rate of 88% (91%).
+In 2019, the survey was conducted for the eighth time and had a response rate of 86% (88%).
 The survey follows progress in areas that impact our ability to deliver on our strategic agenda, steering activities, and priorities.
 It also supports managers and teams as they continuously improve their work methods.
-All main indices in the survey continued on positive or stable trends in 2018.